 The county should protect groundwater quality and prevent aquifer contamination, degradation, and depletion through the comprehensive management of groundwater in conformance with the Clean Water Act, the Northern Thurston County Ground Water Management Plan, the South Thurston County Aquifer Protection Strategy, and all other applicable federal, state and local water quality regulations.

 The county should determine, based on watershed plans, if there are areas where low summer stream flows or elevated instream water temperature may, now or in the future, imperil anadromous or native resident fish.
-If such areas are identified, the county should devise and implement development restrictions and management practices as necessary to sustain the fish.
+If such areas are identified, the county should devise and implement development restrictions and management practices as necessary to sustain fish life.

 The county should prioritize water quantity projects in areas where the supply of groundwater is limited.
 Special consideration should be given to areas where additional groundwater withdrawals would diminish summer stream flows and elevate instream water temperatures and thereby jeopardize the survival of anadromous or native resident fish.